Why Your Sketchbook is the Most Powerful Tool You Own (and How to Use It Every Day)

 A sketchbook is more than just paper bound together; it's the living, breathing record of your growth as an artist.
 It's a place where mistakes are honored, where new ideas are born, and where your true voice finds room to emerge.

-When I first started seriously filling sketchbooks, I carried with me a heavy burden: perfectionism.
+When I first started seriously filling sketchbooks, I carried a heavy burden: perfectionism.
 Every page felt like a test.
 Every drawing had to be "good enough" to deserve space.
 Unsurprisingly, I froze.
 My sketchbook became a battleground rather than a sanctuary.

 The turning point came when I embraced a truth that transformed my creative life: quantity precedes quality.